ppy/osu-wiki/news/2020-04-04-beatmap-spotlights-winter-2020.md

 ## Autumn Spotlights results

 First of all, congratulations to the winners of the Seasonal Spotlights: Autumn 2019.
-They will receive 3, 2, and 1 month of supporter for 1st, 2nd, and 3rd place respectively for their efforts!
+They will receive 3, 2, and 1 month of osu!supporter for 1st, 2nd, and 3rd place respectively for their efforts!

 - **osu!:** [Arraxey](https://osu.ppy.sh/users/6752116), [Apraxia](https://osu.ppy.sh/users/4194445), and [superCreper](https://osu.ppy.sh/users/9325507)
 - **osu!taiko:** [Gra](https://osu.ppy.sh/users/13852925), [Nishizumi](https://osu.ppy.sh/users/2496768), and [A-40](https://osu.ppy.sh/users/14510301)